Energy Bites With Dates: 8 Easy Energy Balls

 Why You’ll Love This Recipe

-• Quick & Simple: These no-bake date energy balls are super easy and fast to make, thanks to the food processor.
+- Quick & Simple: These no-bake date energy balls come together in just 15 minutes thanks to the magic of your food processor.

 Recipe Ingredients